 The restaurant on the lake offers very good trout with a good local beer.
 We then drove back to Podgorica.

-➡️ Accommodation in Podgorica: Aerodrom Lodge on Airbnb, this accommodation is just perfect, clean, well equipped and most importantly with a beautiful pool located in a green oasis.
-Jamie is a lovely host who will do everything to make your stay the best!
-Free parking on site.
+➡️Hébergement in Podgorica: Aerodrom Lodge on Airbnb, this accommodation is simply perfect, clean, well-equipped and above all with a beautiful pool located in a green oasis.
+Jamie is a lovely host who will do everything he can to make your stay the best it can be!
+Free on-site parking.

 Day 8 – Podgorica